ThreeLetters/SuperSQL/README.md

 **Whats the difference between this an SlickInject?**

-SuperSQL uses the same concepts and design as slickInject.
-However, supersql is much much more advanced.
+SuperSQL uses the same concepts and design as SlickInject.
+However, SuperSQL has more complex features.

 **Eww, why PDO**